argentsea/docfx/tutorials/quickstart2.md

 # QuickStart Two

 The [previous QuickStart](quickstart1.html) introduced configuration and mapping.
+This tutorial extends that information while working with a sharded data set.

+(In progress...)